edgelesssys/marblerun.sh/content/docs/deployment/kubernetes.md

 Depending on which domain you expose Coordinator's client API, you need to set the CommonName accordingly.
 The client API can be used by users/clients of your application to obtain one concise remote attestation statement for your cluster.

-The Coordinator is now in a pending state, waiting for a Manifest.
+The Coordinator is now in a pending state, waiting for a manifest.
-See the [how to add a service]({{< ref "docs/workflows/add-service.md" >}}) documentation for more information on how to create and set a Manifest.
+See the [how to add a service]({{< ref "docs/workflows/add-service.md" >}}) documentation for more information on how to create and set a manifest.

 ## Option 2: Install with Helm